14. Text Data

 ## ('groß', 'GROSS', 'gross')

-(**) More advanced string transliteration can be performed by means of the ICU library, which the PyICU package provides wrappers for.
+(*) More advanced string transliteration can be performed by means of the ICU (International Components for Unicode) library.
+Its Python bindings are provided by the PyICU package.
+Unfortunately, the package is not easily available on W****ws.

 For instance, converting all code points to ASCII (English)